-When I first travelled to Thailand I had a few ideas of places I wanted to go and things I wanted to see, and a Koh Phi Phi Island tour was definitely on that list.
+When I first traveled to Thailand I had a few ideas of places I wanted to go and things I wanted to see, and a Koh Phi Phi Island tour was definitely on that list.

 I knew it would probably be a mistake to stay on Koh Phi Phi, an island made famous by the movie ‘The Beach’.
 What was once a quiet island paradise was quickly destroyed by the consequent tourism boom that followed the fame of the movie.

-Crammed with bars pumping music all day and night, tacky souvenir shops, aggressive touts and teenage backpackers: Koh Phi Phi is not exactly my scene.
+Crammed with bars pumping music all day and night, tacky souvenir shops, aggressive touts, and teenage backpackers: Koh Phi Phi is not exactly my scene.

-During my time in Thailand I tried to avoid the places that were known for partying and overcrowding.
+During my time in Thailand, I tried to avoid the places that were known for partying and overcrowding.
 I don’t like crowds at the best of times, and from what I’ve heard, the crowds at the party beaches in Thailand did not represent the best of times.

 But I REALLY wanted to see ‘the’ beach.

 Koh Phi Phi is actually six islands.
 Koh Phi Phi Don is the largest island and is home to the horrors I mentioned above.
-Koh Phi Phi Leh, the second largest in the archipelago is home to Maya Bay, where ‘The Beach’ was filmed, and is a National Park.
+Koh Phi Phi Leh, the second largest in the archipelago is home to Maya Bay, where ‘The Beach’ was filmed, and is a national park.

-There are a few different Koh Phi Phi Island tours to choose from, but I ended up picking one of the more expensive ones that went by speedboat rather than long tail.
+I decided to do a Koh Phi Phi tour that visits Maya Bay as a day trip from Koh Lanta.
+There are a few different island tours to choose from, but I ended up picking one of the more expensive ones that went by speedboat rather than long tail.

 After my scary experience a few days previously on the Four Island Tour, I wasn’t so keen to get back on a long tail again so soon.

-Koh Phi Phi Island Tour
+My Experience on a Phi Phi Island Tour From Koh Lanta

-The speed boat picked me up right from Long beach, pulling up to the sand.
+The speed boat picked me up right from Long Beach, pulling up to the sand.
 Then we were hurtling towards the first stop of the day, Maya Bay on Koh Phi Phi Leh.